-The School Nurse keeps a record of all reported student accidents on the School Portal.
+The School Nurse keeps a record of all reported students accidents, both major and minor on the School Portal.
 This record will include names of members of staff supervising at the time of the incident, what happened, actions taken, injuries, and first aid administered.